Lambeau Field: High school and college football

 When built, Lambeau Field was also slated to be used by schools of the Green Bay Area Public School District, as old City Stadium had been.
 However, a key 1962 game between the Packers and Detroit Lions was affected when two high schools played in the rain the preceding Friday, damaging the field.
 After that, Lombardi asked the schools to avoid using Lambeau, though Southwest and West continued to play there until a west side high school stadium was built in the late 1970s.

 In 1973, the championship game for the Wisconsin Independent Schools Athletic Association (until 2000, the WIAA-equivalent organization for the state's private and religious high schools) was played at Lambeau.
 The last high school game played at Lambeau was a WIAA semifinal between Green Bay West and Waukesha North, with the latter team the victor and going on to Madison for the divisional championship game.
 In 1982 and 1983, St. Norbert College hosted Fordham University (Lombardi's alma mater) in two Division III tilts, benefitting the Vince Lombardi Cancer Foundation.
 The first was held on November 20, 1982, and the second was November 19, 1983.
 The first year, a 14–10 St. Norbert win, drew 5,119 people.
 The second year, a 18–9 St. Norbert win, drew 842 people.

 In 2016, Lambeau Field hosted its first major NCAA Division I Football Bowl Subdivision game when Wisconsin played LSU in the second of a two-game series which started in 2014 at another NFL venue—Houston's NRG Stadium.
 The Badgers won in what was called a "historic upset" by ESPN and Yahoo!
 Sports, as the unranked Badgers defeated the #5 ranked Tigers 16–14.
-ESPN College Gameday also visited Lambeau Field that day as a result, including Rodgers as a guest.
+ESPN College Gameday also visited Lambeau Field that day as a result, including Packers quarterback Aaron Rodgers as a guest.